Shakurova/MovieBot/README.md

           'What is your point of view on this movie?', 'Can you give me a movie review?', 'Could you give me the review?', 'Could you share the review for this film?']
 ```
-## Intent detection

-Before we do text preprocessing, we remove stop words, punctuation marks and lowercase the words.

-We predefined search queries for each of the intents (recommendation, review, score, greetings, goodbyes) and for each of user question we measure the **semantic distance between word2vec vectors - one from an intent keyword and the other from input message**.

 The better way to do intent detection would be training ML models on a big dataset but we didn't have access to one (or resources to train it).